-At December 31, 2013, we had other borrowings outstanding totaling \$501 thousand, all of which were obligations of a Heska Imaging loan from De Lage Landen Financial Services, Inc. ("DLL").
+At December 31, 2014, we had other borrowings outstanding totaling \$368 thousand, all of which were obligations of a Heska Imaging loan from De Lage Landen Financial Services, Inc. ("DLL").
 The note bears an interest rate of 6% and is due in equal monthly payments, including principal and interest, of \$13 thousand through June 2017.
-The note may be prepaid prior to maturity, but is subject to a surcharge in such a circumstance. \$132 thousand of principal associated with this note is listed as short term on our consolidated balance sheets as it is due within a year.
+The note may be prepaid prior to maturity, but is subject to a surcharge in such a circumstance. \$141 thousand of principal associated with this note is listed as short term on our consolidated balance sheets as it is due within a year.

-At December 31, 2013, our consolidated balance sheets included \$13.7 million in non-controlling interest.
+At December 31, 2014, our consolidated balance sheets included \$15.7 million in non-controlling interest.
 This represents the value of the aggregate position in Heska Imaging of the Imaging Minority.
-We estimated a weighted average valuation for this position and are accreting to this value over a three year period using a weighted average cost of capital of 18.65%.
+At the time of the Acquisition, we estimated a weighted average valuation for this position and began accreting to this value over a three year period from the date of the Acquisition using a weighted average cost of capital of 18.65%.
 The cost of capital assumption was provided to us by a third party with expertise in estimating such items.
-The accretion is to be recorded as a credit which will tend to increase this entry over time, with the corresponding debit to directly reduce additional paid-in-capital as we have an accumulated deficit.
-We intend to evaluate the value of this position every reporting period and adjust our accretion accordingly if necessary.
+We evaluate the value of this position every reporting period and in 2014 decided to adjust our accretion to a weighted average accretion based on various potential outcomes and our estimate of the likelihood of such outcomes, which had the effect of lowering the accretion from what it otherwise would have been.
+The accretion is to be recorded as a credit where this line item has increased compared to the prior reporting period, with the corresponding debit to directly reduce additional paid-in-capital as we have an accumulated deficit.
+If the value of non-controlling interest were to decrease compared to the prior reporting period, we anticipate non-controlling interest would be adjusted with a debit to non-controlling interest and a corresponding credit to additional paid-in-capital.

 At December 31, 2013, our consolidated balance sheets included \$3.4 million in Public Common Stock subject to redemption.
-This represents the stock we issued to acquire our position in Heska Imaging, which may be used to meet the purchase obligation if a Cuattro 12-month Call Option or a Cuattro 18-month Call Option is exercised under the Operating Agreement.
-We intend to mark this line item to market every applicable reporting period with the corresponding debit or credit taken directly to additional paid-in-capital.
+This represented the shares of stock we issued to acquire our position in Heska Imaging, which may have been used to meet the purchase obligation if a Cuattro 12-month Call Option or a Cuattro 18-month Call Option had been exercised under the Operating Agreement.
+The Cuattro 12-month Call Option expired in February 2014 and the Imaging Minority waived the Cuattro 18-month Call Option in May 2014, and, accordingly, these shares are no longer reported as "Public Common Stock subject to redemption" following the waiver.
+The corresponding credit at the time of waiver increased our additional paid-in capital.